Kylie Jenner Busts Out Of ‘Mermaid’ Bra In Eye-Popping Instagram Snap

 When it comes to sharing snaps of her iconic 2019 Met Gala appearance, Kylie Jenner doesn’t appear to be done.

 On May 7, Kylie posted her seventh Instagram update from the annual glitzy event.
-Given that the Keeping Up With The Kardashians star donned two looks in one night, multiple updates seem appropriate.
+Given that the Keeping Up With the Kardashians star donned two looks in one night, multiple updates seem appropriate.
 Kylie’s latest picture is showcasing the blue-green outfit dubbed “mermaid-inspired” by The Daily Mail.
 It’s shimmering in crystals, semi-sheer below the waist, and it’s definitely not holding back on the cleavage.

 Kylie has given color-coordination some serious dedication, here.
 Her aquamarines take in a high-waisted skirt, single-strapped bra top, decorative feathers, and long dyed hair that may be a wig.
 They contrast the lilacs donned earlier for the Met Gala’s main event.
-Cosmpolitan‘s coverage of Kylie’s first Versace look seemed apt – the magazine said that Kylie “completely nailed” this year’s “camp” theme.
+Cosmpolitan’s coverage of Kylie’s first Versace look seemed apt – the magazine said that Kylie “completely nailed” this year’s “Camp” theme.
 The praise did, however, come in double form.
 It also acknowledged Kendall Jenner.
 The supermodel and older sister to Kylie twinned in a likewise floor-length and feather-adorned dress with orange hues.

-Kylie latest Instagram update shows two pictures.
+Kylie’s latest Instagram update shows two pictures.
 The first is shot closer up as Kylie gazes provocatively to her right.
 The second, full-length image sees Kylie cocking her head to the side.
 Her eyes are closed here.

 Comments poured in fast.
 One fan picked up on the aquatic vibe, as per their comment.